TheThingSystem/steward/nodewiki/steward/0README.md

 in a browser.
 This will use the management API to set these variables in the steward.

-The changes will be reflcted when you look at
+The changes will be reflected when you look at

     http://127.0.0.1:8888/